Stochastic Compositional Optimization with Compositional Constraints: Introduction

-For the first instance, in reinforcement learning, the policy evaluation problem aims to find the value function by using empirically observed samples.
-Formulating the policy evaluation problem as a Bellman minimization problem, it can be further recast as a two-level SCO \cite{wang2017accelerating}.
-In another instance, the low-rank matrix estimation problem has been employed widely to solve many engineering applications, such as image analysis and recommendation systems.
-In the scenario where the data arrives sequentially, the online low-rank estimation problem can be reformulated as a two-level SCO \cite{ghadimi2020single}.
-Further, SCO has also been applied to handling Model-Agnostic Meta-Learning (MAML) \cite{finn2017model,Finn2019oninemetalearning}, which is a powerful approach to training new models from prior related tasks.
-It was shown by \cite{chen2021solving} that MAML falls into the two-level SCO category.
+For example, in reinforcement learning, the policy evaluation problem aims to determine the value function using empirically observed samples.
+The corresponding Bellman minimization problem can be recast as a two-level SCO problem \citep{wang2017accelerating}.
+Another instance is the low-rank matrix estimation problem, which is widely used in engineering applications such as image analysis and recommendation systems.
+When data arrives sequentially, the online low-rank estimation problem can also be reformulated as a two-level SCO problem \citep{ghadimi2020single}.
+Additionally, SCO has been applied to Model-Agnostic Meta-Learning (MAML) \citep{finn2017model,Finn2019oninemetalearning}, a powerful approach for training new models from prior related tasks.
+It was demonstrated by \cite{chen2021solving} that MAML falls within the two-level SCO category.

-Due to SCO's success in handling real-world applications, various algorithms have been developed to solve SCO \cite{wang2016stochastic,wang2017accelerating} by iteratively updating the solution using projected stochastic gradient descent (SGD) with an approximated gradient.
-Despite the rapid development of SCO in both theoretical and computational aspects, existing studies of constrained SCO rely on the assumption that the feasible region $\cX$ is simple so that the projections onto $\cX$ are efficient.
-Unfortunately, this assumption does not hold in many applications where the constraints have complicated forms, such as nonlinear and high-order polynomials, where the projection is computationally expensive.
-Further, the projection is even more challenging when the constraints are of expected value single-level or compositional functions whose explicit forms are not available.
-Meanwhile, such constraints are essential in practice when we want to incorporate risk-type constraints such as the conditional value-at-risk (CVaR) and high-moment constraints.
-However, existing approaches in SCO are not directly applicable to these cases as a result of these complicated constraints.
+Given the success of SCO in addressing real-world applications, various algorithms have been developed to solve these problems by iteratively updating the solution using projected stochastic gradient descent (SGD) with an approximated gradient \citep{wang2016stochastic,wang2017accelerating}.
+Despite the rapid advancements in both the theoretical and computational aspects of SCO, most existing studies on constrained SCO assume that the feasible region $\cX$ is simple, allowing for efficient projections onto $\cX$.
+Unfortunately, this assumption is not valid in many applications where the constraints are complex, such as nonlinear or high-order polynomials, making projection computationally expensive.
+The challenge is further exacerbated when the constraints involve expected value functions---whether single-level or compositional---whose explicit forms are not available.
+These constraints are particularly crucial in practice when incorporating risk-type constraints, such as conditional value-at-risk (CVaR) or high-moment constraints.
+However, due to the complexity of these constraints, existing SCO approaches are not directly applicable.

-To overcome this challenge, we aim to solve SCO problems with single-level and two-level compositional expected value constraints in this paper.
-In particular, we consider the following expected value constrained SCO that
+In this paper, we aim to solve SCO problems with single-level and two-level compositional expected-value constraints.
+Specifically, we focus on the following expected value constrained SCO problem that